 What has been the impact on your daily life?

-The initial sleep disturbance was the most challenging to be honest, but since starting HRT I genuinely haven’t looked back.
+The disturbed sleep was the most challenging thing.
+Since starting HRT I genuinely haven’t looked back.

 Has there been an impact on your relationships?